GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/01.701-710/02.The-Lord-Will-Provide/docs.md

 ---
+title: |
-title: 702.
-The Lord Will Provide
+    702. The Lord Will Provide - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 702.
+The Lord Will Provide.
+In some way or other the Lord will provide, It may not be my way, It may not be thy way, And yet in his own way, "the Lord will provide."
+    keywords:  |
-    keywords: Christ in Song, The Lord Will Provide, In some way or other, the Lord will provide,
+        Christ in Song, adventhymnals, advent hymnals, The Lord Will Provide, In some way or other, the Lord will provide.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 702. THE LORD WILL PROVIDE
+####  Christ in Song,

 ```txt
 1.